Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Meta Guide/New Language.md

 We called this the [[Meta Goal]].

-Being so constituted, [[Lionsberg]] began to discern in community what was the highest intention and greatest good, and to establish practices for such discernment.
+Being so constituted, [[LIONSBERG]] began to discern in community what was the highest intention and greatest good, and to establish practices for such discernment.

 After numerous iterations, a placeholder description was established as a North Star / Ideal / [[Meta Goal]] to guide the community: